kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

 Coming back to a text editor...

 Let's say we have a [contenteditable](http://html5demos.com/contenteditable) area in which a user is writing something.
 And we'd like to have our own spelling correction of a text in that area.
 In order to do that, we really want to analyze text <b>the way it appears in the browser</b>, not in the markup.
-We'd like to know if there's newlines or spaces typed by a user, and not those that are in the markup, so that we can correct text accordingly.
+We'd like to know if there are newlines or spaces typed by a user, and not those that are in the markup, so that we can correct text accordingly.

-This is just one usecase of plain text retrieval.
+This is just one use-case of plain text retrieval.
 Perhaps you might want to <b>convert written text to another format</b> (PDF, SVG, image via canvas, etc.) in which case it has to look exactly as it was typed.
 Or maybe you need to <b>know the cursor position in a text</b> (or its entire length), so you need to operate on a text the way it's presented.

 I'm sure there's more scenarios.